 Character Dining at Magic Kingdom

 One of our top Disney World tips for parents is to consider a character meal if you have small children.
 Sometimes meeting characters can be overwhelming for little ones, and a character meal can help ease your child into getting used to characters as they roam around the dining room.
-Magic Kingdom has two character dining locations:
+It’s also one of the best ways to meet Disney World characters without a wait.

 - The Crystal Palace: A Buffet with Characters – Meet Winnie the Pooh, Tigger, Piglet, and Eeyore, and participate in a character parade.
-This character dining experience returns September 20, 2022.

 Guide 2 Disney World With Toddlers